pytroll/pyresample/docs/source/concepts/resampling.rst

 Nearest Neighbor
 ^^^^^^^^^^^^^^^^

-Nearest neighbor is one of the simplest resampling algorithms available.
+Nearest neighbor is one of the simplest ways of mapping input pixels to output pixels.
 It sets every output pixel to the value of the input pixel that is geographically closest to the output pixel's location.
 In Pyresample this is implemented using a `k-d tree <https://en.wikipedia.org/wiki/K-d_tree>`_ via the